Houdini 20.5 Feathers

 2. Connect its first input to the upstream Feather Template from Shape SOP.

-When you open the Output Groups section, you can see two checkboxes.
+When you open the Output Groups section, you can see two toggles.
 Turn them on to separate the feathers' left and right barbs from the shaft.
 You can see that Right Barbs Group depends on Left Barbs Group.
 Both are combined inside a common barbs group.

 3. If you want to work on the feather’s left and right barbs separately, right-click Right Barbs Group.
 From the menu, choose Delete Channels to separate the parameters.